stefanoborini/book-the-software-company/02-on-agile-development.md

 ```

 While this seems trivial, it is not only a petty lexical and formatting
 requirement.
-The user story must be human, and must address the As a I want So
+The user story must be human, and must address the "As a I want So
-that need, but leave space for broader explanatory power.
-Artificially
+that" need, but leave space for ease of readability and broader explanatory
-constraining your story to a rigid template of sterile questions is not the
+power.
+Artificially constraining your story to a rigid template of sterile
-goal.
+questions is not the goal.
 The goal is to communicate intent clearly.
-Religiously following the
-template does not achieve that.
-Enforcing the following of this template
+Religiously following the template does not achieve that.
+Enforcing the
-religiously in structure rather than intent is detrimental.
+following of this template religiously in structure rather than intent is
+detrimental, and shows a compliance to the rules typical of people who are
+inexperienced.

 ## The untold dark consequences of Scrum

-In all instances of use of Scrum I've seen, the code quality has always been abysmal.
+In all instances of use of Scrum I've seen, the code quality has always been
-I am unwilling to assign to Scrum or Agile practices the responibility for such failure, but
+abysmal.
+I am unwilling to assign to Scrum or Agile practices the
-it is worth stressing out a few important points.
+responibility for such failure, but it is worth stressing out a few important
+points.

-Scrum favors the resolution of user stories, that is, goals that provide benefit for the
+Scrum favors the resolution of user stories, that is, goals that provide
-Product Owner, and by proxy, the end user.
-It does not, however, address the
+benefit for the Product Owner, and by proxy, the end user.
+It does not,
-need for stories that keep velocity high.
-Retrospectives may (and often do) consider procedural
+however, address the need for stories that keep velocity high.
+Retrospectives
-shortcomings and how to address them, but another part of the retrospective discussion is generally
+may (and often do) consider procedural shortcomings and how to address them,
+but another part of the retrospective discussion is generally
-code quality, lack of documentation, deceiving interfaces, false dependencies, lack of expertise.
+code quality, lack of documentation, deceiving interfaces, false dependencies,
+lack of expertise.

 The truth is, there are two customers to the codebase: